-Ultimately, this means that you will be able to make more informed choices about your own health and any care and support you need, which will result in greatly improved standards and results - and a much healthier Gateshead.
+This means that you will be able to make more informed choices about your own health and any care or support you need.
+This will result in improved standards and results and a much healthier Gateshead.

 To help us improve the health of our population, we use data and information from a range of sources.
 View our privacy notice.

 Our Health and wellbeing strategy underpins everything we do.
 It's key to achieving our vision for health and wellbeing in Gateshead: 'Good jobs, homes, health and friends'.